 - Take time to reflect on the “reason for the season.”
 With so much to get done at this time of year, it’s easy to only think about the tasks in front of you—which means stopping and taking time to remember why you do what you do is even more important.

 This is only the beginning of a year-end checklist.
-For more information on critical end-of-year tasks, including handling contributions and tax preparation, join our free webinar featuring Richard R. Hammar.
+For more information on critical end-of-year tasks, including handling contributions and tax preparation, watch our free webinar recording featuring Richard R. Hammar.

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is published with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."

 Due to the nature of the U.S. legal system, laws and regulations constantly change.
 The editors encourage readers to carefully search the site for all content related to the topic of interest and consult qualified local counsel to verify the status of specific statutes, laws, regulations, and precedential court holdings.